EXCLUSIVE-Dutch software firm Exact in $1.2 bln buyout talks

 Apax, which was previously bidding for software firm UNIT4, has now directed its attention towards Exact.
 The list of bidders also includes global investment firm KKR, while EQT and Hellman & Friedman initially explored a potential acquisition but are no longer in the process, the sources said.

-“Especially after the takeover of UNIT4, we believed Exact could be next, because it has net cash, lots of recurring revenues and there’s a very fast-growing cloud software business which is now being internationalised,” said Hans Slob, analyst at Rabobank, setting a price target of 31 euros a share.
+“Especially after the takeover of UNIT4, we believed Exact could be next, because it has net cash, lots of recurring revenues and there’s a very fast-growing cloud software business which is now being internationalised,” said Hans Slob, analyst at Rabobank.

 “Everything above 30 is a good price,” he added.